NikkiCl/RPG/README.md

 The rest of the code, mainly consisting of dialogue and descriptions, wasn't that hard to implement.
 I added the dialogue options and little comments of where my groupmates should add in their functions after a certain dialogue is pressed (such as 1 - climb mountain).
 So it mainly consisted of copying and pasting the text that we agreed upon in one of our group meetings.

+ALGORITHMIC THINKING:
+The loops used in this project were quite straightforward, with the while loops and such not being hard to figure out.
+However, one of the harder loops to do was the "framed word" function.
+I knew I wanted to implement the text box and I thought about how I could structure the code so that a word sits within the frame.
+Although I wasn't able to find a solution as efficient as one I made with Python, I was able to achieve this by a loop which added the lines one by one.

+For the while loops, break; and continue; were my best friends.
+In all honesty, it may be a copout but I found that using while(true) for simplicity's sake worked the best.
+Other times however, when a while(true) loop could've been utilised but I felt as though I should initiate a boolean variable just in case the function needed changes, I just added a cont (short for continue) variable.